 The size of Malta’s online gaming market

-For a nation with a population of half a million, Malta’s position as a leader in online gambling is impressive.
-Industry forecasts predict a global online gambling market value of 94.4 billion US dollars by 2024 and Malta is a key player.
-10% of the world’s online gaming companies are registered in Malta, and so a significant portion of global revenue is handled by businesses there.
+Industry forecasts predict a global online gambling market value of USD $93 billion by 2023 and Malta is a key player.
+A huge 10% of the world’s online gaming companies are registered in Malta, and so a significant portion of global revenue is handled by businesses there.

 Online gaming is a hugely important part of the country's economy – and one way this shows up is in its share of internet usage.
 Around 50% of the country's international bandwidth is dedicated to online gambling activities!

-What kind of online gaming companies operate in Malta?
+What kind of iGaming and online casino companies operate in Malta?

 Class 1: Casino Style Games, Lotteries and Slots – 49%